 “The 2011 actual sales of model hobby products show a 9 percent decrease from the 2009 actual sales reported by survey respondents,” HMA President Fred Hill said in a statement.
 “This decrease in sales was due in large part to the industry’s later recovery from the economic recession that impacted other industries in 2008 and 2009.
 Our industry also saw more mergers and consolidations among member manufacturers and an increase in more web-based sellers of hobby products.”

 Last year’s sales, however, fared better than the $1.274 billion reported in 2007 prior to the recession and didn’t lose ground on retail estimates.
+It seems that many enthusiasts are still buying WWII tank kits and model airplane kits and they certainly aren’t going anywhere any time soon.
 Based on the standard average markup on manufacturer and distributor sales, reported to be 40-50 percent, HMA officials say the estimated size of today’s hobby industry at retail is $2.5-3 billion, the same as it was two years ago.

 About 39 percent of HMA’s membership responded to the survey, which was conducted by the University of Louisville School of Business in the fall of 2012.

 The study was conducted via an online questionnaire.
 All data was transmitted anonymously to protect the confidentiality of responding companies.
 The survey was designed to give the industry valid statistics for business use by HMA members, lending institutions, potential new entrepreneurs and industry retailers.

 HMA is the trade association for manufacturers, importers, publishers, producers and suppliers of all model hobby products and related accessories, including model railroading, radio-control and die-cast products.